weiguangcui/weiguangcui.github.io/publications.md

 # Books and book chapters:

 0. [The impact of baryons on the large-scale structure of the Universe](https://www.intechopen.com/books/trends-in-modern-cosmology/the-impact-of-baryons-on-the-large-scale-structure-of-the-universe) **Cui, Weiguang**; and Zhang Youcai, 2017, chapter 7 for book "Trends in Modern Cosmology", ISBN 978-953-51-5426-6.
+See this [arxiv link](https://arxiv.org/abs/1708.02644) for the updated version.

 # Unrefereed Publications: